-Employee's Name: Department: Supervisor's Name: Incident Date: Details of relevant facts surrounding the g rievance (use reverse side if necessary): List all reasons why your supervisor's deci sion should be overturned: Specific remedy requested: Actions taken to informally resolve the iss ue including dates and results of discussions: ety.
-Attach copies of all related documents and present.
-Provide a copy of the original grievance and related n a copy for your records.
-Employee's Signature Date Submitted Supervisor's Signature Date Received

-In accordance with the Procedure, the supervisor has 14 calendar days from the date the timely grievance is received to respond in writing to the grievant.
+Employee's Name: Department: Supervisor's Name: Incident Date: Details of relevant facts surrounding the gri evance (use reverse side if necessary): List all reasons why your supervisor's decision on should be overturned: Specific remedy requested: Actions taken to informally resolve the issue e including dates and results of discussions: y.
+Attach copies of all related documents and present Provide a copy of the original grievance and related a copy for your records.
+Employee's Signature Date Submitted Supervisor's Signature Date Received r days from the date the timely grievance is received to respond in writing to